 See the complete review in 102 Top Picks for Homeschool Curriculum.

-Those familiar with Alpha Omega’s LIFEPAC curriculum are often surprised when they check out Alpha Omega’s Horizons Math because they are so different in both format and methodology.
+Those familiar with Alpha Omega's LIFEPAC curriculum are often surprised when they check out Alpha Omega's Horizons Math for kindergarten through sixth grade because they are so different in both format and methodology.
 Whereas LIFEPAC courses are comprised of ten (for most courses) individual worktexts through which students work independently, Horizons Math follows a more traditional format.
 In Horizons Math, the teacher handbook is the main part of the program although each level does have two full-color student workbooks.